txus/domodoro/Readme.md

 The clients will receive notifications via sound/growl (configurable in a `~/.domodororc` file).

+## Caveats

+* Sound notifications use `afplay`, which ships by default with OSX.
+  If you're not using OSX, try to install the `afplay` program manually or... send a patch to make it work with your OS :)

 ## Configuration

 By default, both sound and visual notifications are displayed on each event.